konflux-ci/architecture/content/decisions/0015-integration-service-two-phase-architecture.md

+---
+title: The Two-phase Architecture of the Integration Service
+number: 15
+---
-# 15. The Two-phase Architecture of the Integration Service
+# The Two-phase Architecture of the Integration Service

 Date Documented: 2023-02-09
 Date Accepted: 2023-02-14